shengzheBian/VPsero/README.md

 ## Introduction

-`VPsero` is a software for serotype prediction of *Vibrio parahaemolyticus* from genomic sequences generated especially from high throughput Sequencing.
+`VPsero` is a software on linux system for serotype prediction of *Vibrio parahaemolyticus* from genomic sequences generated especially from high throughput Sequencing.
 By inputting the strain genome assembly file or prokka genome annotation result, it can predict strain’s O/K serotype and determine whether it is a new serotype combination.